faithvoid/script.cortanawireless/README.md

 - Modify Bluetooth implementation to show the user device names and not MAC addresses.
 - Better authentication?
 - Implementing soundcard/3.5mm support to share Xbox audio (via RCA to 3.5mm or similar) to Bluetooth devices & a way to control which device they're paired to via XBMC would be a fun addition.
 (Halfway through!)
-- Make a simple dashboard-agnostic homebrew .XBE with NXDK (with a .cfg file with the Pi IP) to control Pi(?)
-(I'm bad at C/C++, help.)
 - Add custom command support for troubleshooting / funsies / etc.
 - Add proper web UI for cross-platform / console-agnostic use.
 - Fix authorization code for PC Python client.